 Our nation's forests play an important role in the health of our environment and our economy—providing clear air and water, wildlife habitat, recreational opportunities, renewable forest products, enhanced property values, and good-paying jobs.
 Voters value these extraordinary benefits and hold serious concerns regarding the future of our forests, especially as wildfire, development, climate change, and insects increasingly threaten forest health and sustainability.

-The Forest Service's State and Private Forestry programs leverage the capacity of state agencies to provide vital assistance to forest landowners and communities to manage, maintain, and improve the nation's 423 million acres of private forests and 100 million acres of urban forests.
-State Foresters fully appreciate the difficult choices that come with a commitment to fiscal responsibility and offer a number of federal appropriations recommendations for FY2014 to respond to priorities identified in State Forest Resource Assessments and Strategies (Forest Action Plans).
+The United States Forest Service's State and Private Forestry programs leverage the capacity of state agencies to provide vital assistance to forest landowners and communities to manage, maintain, and improve the nation's 423 million acres of private forests and 100 million acres of urban forests.
+State foresters fully appreciate the difficult choices that come with a commitment to fiscal responsibility and offer a number of federal appropriations recommendations for FY2014 to respond to priorities identified in State Forest Resource Assessments and Strategies, known as Forest Action Plans.

-FIA is the only national inventory system that delivers timely and consistent information about the condition and trends of America's forestland, across all ownerships.
-It is essential to land managers in order to make sound ecological, economic, and social decisions about the current and future state of the nation's forests.
-Unfortunately, the President's FY14 Budget continues the practice of proposing reductions for the program (by $2 million compared to FY12) that will limit the ability to meet the 1998 Farm Bill mandate to implement an national, annual inventory program and develop state-level reports every five years.
+The Forest Inventory and Analysis (FIA) National Program is the only national inventory system that delivers timely and consistent information about the condition and trends of America's forestland, across all types of ownerships.
+FIA is essential to land managers in order to make sound ecological, economic, and social decisions about the current and future state of the nation's forests.
+Unfortunately, the President's FY14 budget continues the practice of proposing reductions for the program (by $2 million compared to FY12) that will limit the ability to meet the 1998 Farm Bill mandate to implement an national, annual inventory program and develop state-level reports every five years.

-Working forests are a key part of the rural landscape that provide jobs, clean water, wood products and other essential services to millions of Americans.
+Working forests are a key part of the rural landscape and provide jobs, clean water, and wood products to millions of Americans.
 A common threat found in nearly all Forest Action Plans includes the risk of converting working forests to commercial and residential development.
-The Forest Stewardship Program continues to serve as the primary tool for promoting sustainable forest management on family forestlands.
+The Forest Stewardship Program serves as the primary tool for promoting sustainable forest management on family forestlands.
 The technical assistance provided through the FSP is a gateway to other effective USDA, state and private sector programs designed to help keep working forests intact.

 The Forest Action Plans reported a number of threats to urban and community forests that serve as essential green infrastructure to 226 million taxpayers.
-These include fire in the Wildland Urban Interface, development, invasive plants and insects, diseases and others that often overwhelm the resources of cities and towns.
-The U&CF program provides critical assistance to communities in establishing and managing local urban and community forestry resources where 80% of Americans live-in our cities and towns.
+These include fire in what's known as the wildland-urban interface, development, invasive plants and insects, tree disease and others that often overwhelm the resources of cities and towns.
+The Urban and Community Forestry Program provides critical assistance to communities in establishing and managing local urban and community forestry resources where 80 percent of Americans live.